tensorflow/tfjs-website/docs/guides/tensors-operations.md

 Because tensors are immutable, these ops do not change their values.
 Instead, ops return always return new `tf.Tensor`s.

-> Note: most operations synchronously return tf.Tensors, however the result may not actually be ready yet.
-This means the tf.Tensor that you get is actually a handle to the computation.
-When you call Tensor.data() or Tensor.array(), these methods will wait until the computation is finished before resolving with the values.
+> Note: most operations synchronously return `tf.Tensor`s, however the result may not actually be ready yet.
+This means the `tf.Tensor` that you get is actually a handle to the computation.
+When you call `Tensor.data()` or `Tensor.array()`, these methods will wait until the computation is finished before resolving with the values.
 This means you should always prefer the asynchronous versions of these methods instead of their synchronous counterparts to avoid blocking the UI thread while the computation completes.
 More on that in this guide.

 You can find a list of the operations TensorFlow.js supports [here](https://js.tensorflow.org/api/latest/#Operations).

 ## Memory

-When using the WebGL backend, tf.Tensor memory must be managed explicitly (it is not sufficient to let a tf.Tensor go out of scope for its memory to be released).
+When using the WebGL backend, `tf.Tensor` memory must be managed explicitly (it is **not sufficient** to let a `tf.Tensor` go out of scope for its memory to be released).
 For more information on backends, see this guide.

-To destroy the memory of a tf.Tensor, you can use the dispose() method or tf.dispose():
+To destroy the memory of a tf.Tensor, you can use the `dispose() `method or `tf.dispose()`:

 ```js